LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Related Work

 \section{Related Work}

 We give a brief overview of existing approaches for human video synthesis, Text-to-Video (T2V) diffusion models, and human motion synthesis.

 \textbf{Human Video Synthesis} Existing approaches for human video generation are generally limited to specific domains and datasets.
 For instance, several T2V approaches \cite{luo2023videofusion,yu2023magvit,makeavideo} train on the UCF-101 dataset \cite{soomro2012ucf101} that includes videos of humans performing 101 diverse actions.
 However, the generated videos based on this dataset are low resolution and lack visual diversity.
 Another category of approaches focused on generating videos of fashion performers and is trained on fashion datasets \cite{jiang2023text2performer,deepfashion}.
 For instance, Text2Performer \cite{jiang2023text2performer} proposed a decomposed human representation into pose and appearance in the latent space of a variational autoencoder.
 This representation is used alongside a diffusion-based motion sampler to generate consistent high-resolution videos of fashion performers.
 Nevertheless, their approach can only generate videos of performers with standardized motions on a simple background.

-Our approach aims to generate videos of any human-like characters (\eg fictional characters) performing diverse actions in complex environments.
+Recently, several approaches \cite{ma2023follow,xu2023magicanimate,hu2023animateanyone} proposed diffusion models for Image-to-Video (I2V) to animate a human character given a subject image and a sequence of poses that are provided by the user.
+Contrarily, we address the Text-to-Video (T2V) problem that aims to produce diverse videos of animated characters based solely on a textual prompt.
+It is worth mentioning that the concurrent work \cite{cai2023generative} shares similarities with our work as it attempts to generate consistent videos given a sequence of UV maps by aligning the latent codes.
+But we differ from them in that we only require textual prompts as input and that we follow a different strategy for aligning the latents.